invisible-tech/Harvard-Wealth/replit.md

 ## Overview

-The Invisible Platform is a comprehensive data and AI management system built with a modern full-stack architecture.
+The Invisible Platform is a comprehensive data and AI management system built with a modern full-stack architecture, featuring specialized capabilities for wealth management and investment portfolio operations.
 It provides a unified interface for managing data environments, building processes, operating AI agents, connecting with experts, and evaluating AI models.
-The platform is designed to streamline complex data workflows and AI operations through an intuitive web interface.
+The platform is designed to streamline complex data workflows and AI operations through an intuitive web interface, with particular emphasis on document processing, data extraction, and investment analytics for institutional clients like Harvard Wealth Management.

 ## System Architecture